 When, in February 2008 the Department of Water Resources released the Model Water Efficient Landscape Ordinance, the IELA came together to evaluate and comment on the ordinance.
-Members found the February 2008 DWR Model Ordinance to be prescriptive, cumbersome, expensive and unwieldy to implement.
+Members found the February 2008 DWR Model Ordinance to be cumbersome.
 As a result, the IELA formed a Technical Committee that created the Chino Basin Water Efficient Landscape Ordinance in January 2009, incorporating the requirements of AB1881 while establishing regional consistency, and actively promoting the best interest of the region.